Harinisenthilkumar/Python/README.md

 # Python Tasks Repository

 Welcome to the **Python Tasks** repository!
 This collection contains a series of Python tasks and exercises aimed at enhancing coding skills, problem-solving abilities, and exploring core Python concepts.
-Whether you’re a beginner or an experienced developer, you’ll find tasks that help you improve and deepen your understanding of Python.
+Whether you’re a beginner or an experienced developer, you’ll find tasks that help you improve and deepen your understanding of Python from basics.

 ## 📂 Repository Structure